Butane torch

-A butane torch is a tool which creates an intensely hot flame using a fuel mixture of LPGs typically including some percentage of butane, a flammable gas.
+A butane torch is a tool which creates an intensely hot flame using a fuel mixture of liquefied petroleum gases (LPG) typically including some percentage of butane, a flammable gas.

 Consumer air butane torches are often claimed to develop flame temperatures up to approximately 1430 C. This temperature is high enough to melt many common metals, such as aluminum and copper, and hot enough to vaporize many organic compounds as well.

 Applications

 Brazing, soldering, plumbing

-Often used as daily task tools, butane torches work very well for home improvement and work to solve problems with plumbing, soldering and brazing.
-Most of the time copper, silver and other metals are used for home repairs of tubes and other house things.
+Often used as daily task tools, butane torches work very well for home improvement and work to solve problems with plumbing, soldering, and brazing.
+Most of the time copper, silver, and other metals are used for home repairs of tubes and other house things.